-Or use the Time Machine symbol at the top of your desktop,
+Or you can use the Time Machine symbol at the top of your desktop.

-Moving up, along the right of the screen towards the top sees you heading backward in time through older backups.
+Moving your cursor up, along the right of the screen towards the top.
+And you’re walking backward in time through your older backups.

 You can click anywhere along up the right hand side of your Time Machine Window to find the date of the backup you want.